Organizat3/Organizat3/readme.md

-Web application in Dart for the Hackaton "Dart Flight School Granada"
+Web application in Dart for the Hackathon "Dart Flight School Granada"

 A example of form send to server and response using http method post is implemented.
 A example of insert using sqljocky is implemented.